Redundancy help in Scotland

 Are you an employer?

 PACE advisers can help employers who are planning or thinking of making redundancies, too.
 Find out how we can support you and your staff on Our Skillsforce.
-There's also help available for business recovery specialists.

 Ready to catch an employer's eye?
 We've got advice and tools to help you revamp your CV, cover letter and application forms: